|

 Keep your thoughts and ideas organized with this digital products planning workbook.

-This workbook is so helpful, even if you have absolutely no ideas right now.
+This workbook is so helpful, even if you have no ideas right now.

 Keyword Research